 The longer you leave it in the fridge, the more intense the flavor becomes, but the cucumber slices will slowly become less “crisp”.
 It’s very much a personal preference whether you prefer a freshly pickled cucumber salad or one that has been in the fridge for a few days.

 Because of the vinegar, the Pickled Cucumber Salad can easily stay fresh for a week in the fridge, as long as you make sure to always have enough liquid in the jar to cover the cucumbers.

-Picked cucumber salad is an excellent side dish to pretty much everything, from hamburgers, hot-dogs and sandwiches to chicken and pork dinners.
-Aside from being tasty, it’s also basically calorie free but has a ton of Vitamin K, copper, potassium, manganese, vitamin C, phosphorus, magnesium, biotin, and vitamin B1.
+Aside from being tasty, Pickled Cucumber Salad is basically calorie free and has a ton of vitamin K, copper, potassium, manganese, vitamin C, phosphorus, magnesium, biotin, and vitamin B1.

-Pickled cucumber salad is a real summertime dish.
-If you are looking for something more suitable for the winter months, I always make Braised Red Cabbage for Christmas.
+Pickled Cucumber Salad is a great year-round side dish.
+If you are looking for something specifically for the winter months, try the Braised Red Cabbage that most people in Denmark (myself included) make for Christmas.

-Pickled cucumber salad is an excellent side dish to pretty much everything, from hamburgers, hot-dogs and sandwiches to chicken and pork dinners.
+Pickled Cucumber Salad is the traditional Danish side dish to everything from hamburgers, meatballs, and sandwiches to chicken and pork.